-Set up in memory of Tom Isaacs, the late co-founder and president of Cure Parkinson’s, this new award recognises a researcher who has shown the greatest impact on the lives of people living with Parkinson’s and/or has involved people with Parkinson’s in a participatory way in their work.
-Presented jointly by Cure Parkinson’s and VARI, the award also seeks to recognise Tom Isaacs’ vision that a cure for Parkinson’s will be found and that greater value is gained from working with people with Parkinson’s in this quest.
+The Tom Isaacs Award was created in memory and recognition of former CPT co-founder and President Tom Isaacs who died in May 2017 aged 49.
+CPT and VARI annually and jointly present this award to a researcher who has had the greatest impact on the lives of people living with Parkinson’s (PD) and/or has involved people with Parkinson’s in a participatory way in their work.
+The award is presented in recognition of Tom’s vision that a cure for Parkinson’s will be found but greater value is gained from working with people with Parkinson’s in this quest.

 We are sorry that this content was not useful for you